allenai/allenact/docs/installation/download-datasets.md

 bash datasets/download_navigation_datasets.sh robothor-pointnav
 ```
 This will download the dataset into `datasets/robothor-pointnav`.

 ### iTHOR
 To get the PointNav dataset for `iTHOR` run the following command:
 ```bash
 bash datasets/download_navigation_datasets.sh ithor-pointnav
 ```
 This will download the dataset into `datasets/ithor-pointnav`.

-### Habitat
-To get the PointNav `habitat` dataset download and install the `allenact-habitat` docker
-container as described in [this tutorial](installation-framework.md).
-The dataset is
-included in the docker image.

 ## Object Navigation (ObjectNav)